jwplayer/southpaw/README.md

 ## Logging

-Southpaw makes use of [log4j2](https://logging.apache.org/log4j/2.x/) for logging.
-Refer to log4j2 documentation for how to easily configure logging to fit your needs.
+Southpaw makes use of [logback](http://logback.qos.ch) for logging.
+Refer to logback documentation for how to easily configure logging to fit your needs.

 ## Known Issues